barotto/libRocketDoc/pages/cpp_manual/elements.md

 In order to have a custom element created through the {{page.lib_name}} factory, an instancer for the element needs to be registered with the factory against the appropriate RML tag names.
 An element instancer is responsible for creating and destroying its elements when required, and also destroying itself when {{page.lib_name}} is shut down.

-A custom element instancer needs to be derived from {{page.lib_ns}}::Core::ElementInstancer, and implement the required pure virtual methods:
+A custom element instancer needs to be derived from `{{page.lib_ns}}::Core::ElementInstancer`, and implement the required pure virtual methods:

 ```cpp
 // Instances an element given the tag name and attributes.